arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-bl/content.md

 # Flashing the Latest Bootloader
 Even though the Arduino boards come pre-flashed with a bootloader there are sometimes improvements or bug fixes which get integrated into an updated bootloader version.
+They usually improve stability and performance.
 To benefit from that it makes sense to update it when there is a new version.

 ## 1. Updating the Core
 New versions of the bootloader normally get shipped together with the core.
 That means you first have to update the core before you can update the bootloader.
 To do so open the board manager in the menu under *Tools->Board->Boards Manager...*